Getting Familiar with the Lab

-• NGINX Proxy: A reverse proxy / load balancer on which we will be tuning the configuration to achieve better performance for the applications
+• NGINX Proxy: A reverse proxy / load balancer on which we will be tuning the configuration to achieve better performance and security for our backend applications

 • Locust Controller: Manages the Locust Worker instance and provides a GUI interface for monitoring load